Quantum fields on self-similar spacetimes: Introduction

 Now for a self-similar spacetime, a shift in $u$ by $\alpha$ yields the same metric, but multiplied with a constant scale factor $e^{- 2 \alpha}$.
 But the behaviour of renormalized expectation values under such a constant scale transformation is well controlled: When the two-point function is scaled accordingly (corresponding to our requirement \eqref{eq:2ptSelfSimilar}), then renormalized expectation values scale almost homogeneously, i.e., the expectation value scales according to its canonical dimension, up to an additional term (involving the logarithm of the scale factor), which is state-independent and geometric.
-This supplementary term can equivalently be seen to arise from a change of the scale contained in the logarithmic term in the Hadamard parametrix, used in a Hadamard point-split renormalization.
-The behaviour of the renormalized expectation value under such a change of scale seems to have first been made explicit in \cite{WaldTraceAnomaly} for the conformally coupled case, but it was implicitly already contained (for general coupling) in \cite{Christensen76} (see also \cite{HackThesis}, Theorem IV.2.1, for an explicit statement in the general case).
-The upshot is that, under the assumption \eqref{eq:2ptSelfSimilar} on the state, the expectation value of the stress tensor behaves under ``self-similarity time'' shift as \beq \langle T_{\mu \nu} \rangle ( u + \alpha, y ) = e^{2 \alpha} \left( \langle T_{\mu \nu} \rangle(u, y) + \frac{\alpha}{4\pi} V_{\mu \nu}(u, y) \right). \eeq Here $V_{\mu \nu}$ is state-independent and independent of the renormalization scheme (but depends on the coupling parameter $\xi$).
+This behaviour of the renormalized expectation value under a change of scale seems to have first been made explicit in \cite{WaldTraceAnomaly} for the conformally coupled case, but it was implicitly already contained (for general coupling) in \cite{Christensen76} (see also \cite{HackThesis}, Theorem IV.2.1, for an explicit statement in the general case).
+The upshot is that, under the assumption \eqref{eq:2ptSelfSimilar} on the state, the expectation value of the stress tensor behaves under ``self-similarity time'' shift as \beq \langle T_{\mu \nu} \rangle ( u + \alpha, y ) = e^{2 \alpha} \left( \langle T_{\mu \nu} \rangle(u, y) + \frac{\alpha}{4\pi} V_{\mu \nu}(u, y) \right), \eeq as will be shown below.
+Here $V_{\mu \nu}$ is state-independent and independent of the renormalization scheme (but depends on the coupling parameter $\xi$).
 It is a tensor covariantly constructed out of (covariant derivatives of) the Riemann tensor.

 Restricting to continuous self-similarity, \eqref{eq:MainResult} implies that \beq \langle T_{\mu \nu} \rangle( u, y ) = e^{2 u} \left( \overline{ \langle T_{\mu \nu} \rangle }(y) + \frac{u}{4\pi} \overline{V_{\mu \nu}}(y) \right), \eeq where $\overline{ \langle T_{\mu \nu} \rangle }(y)$ and $\overline{ V_{\mu \nu} }(y)$ are obtained by evaluation of $\langle T_{\mu \nu} \rangle$ and $V_{\mu \nu}$ at $u = 0$ (for discrete self-similarity, these two functions would be periodic in $u$).
 Essentially the same result on the stress tensor was obtained by Brady and Ottewill \cite{BradyOttewill} under the additional assumption of conformal coupling ($\xi = \frac{1}{6}$).
 Our result shows that conformal coupling (as well as continuous self-similarity) is not essential.
 As the scalar field relevant to self-similarity is typically not conformally (but minimally) coupled, our result should be a useful generalization.